THE LANTERN BEARER

 Team size

-16 game developers
+16 developers

 The Lantern Bearer is the third game project made at Futuregames with Unreal Engine.
-It is an isometric action-adventure with soulslike elements.
-My responsibilities included worldbuilding, level design from concept through set dressing and technical tools, 3C game design focusing on cinematography, gameplay and dimensions / interactions of the character with the environment, managing the team and documentation.
+It is an isometric action-adventure with Soulslike elements.
+My responsibilities included worldbuilding, level design from concept through set dressing and technical tools, 3C game design focusing on cinematography, gameplay and dimensions + interactions of the character with the environment, managing the team and documentation.

 My objective was to design a vast landscape and make a camera system which would enhance it's reception, similar to the one from No Rest for the Wicked.
 I tried using my film experience to focus on building the environment and framing it accordingly to highlight important game elements and interactions.

-Gallery of 30 development images
+Gallery | 30 developmental images

 I took inspiration from Bloodborne and No Rest for the Wicked when designing the environment of the game.
 I used lanterns and fire goblets (light sources) for guidance clarity and took advantage of a dynamic camera system.
 For set dressing I was able to use Dreamscape: Stylized Environment Bundle made by Polyart Studio.

-Gameplay highlights
+The Lantern Bearer | Gameplay highlights

 -